Paneer Stuffed Bhatura is a delicious deep-fried Indian Pooris made with All Purpose flour stuffed with fresh Indian Cottage Cheese.

 We are starting week 2 of BM#114, where I will be sharing my next three alphabets in the A to Z Indian Pooris.
 This month it is going to be P, Q, R. I had other choices like Pudina Poori, Peethiwali Poori, Pumpkin Masala Poori.

 Although you can make this for breakfast, I made this for dinner and everybody enjoyed it so much.
 I had told my boys ahead that I was making it and they agreed to try it.
 They had only the pooris on its own and said it tasted delicious as such.

-Bhatura or Bhatoora or Bhature or batura as we call this deep fried pooris are typically made with all purpose flour fermented with curds and baking powder.
+Bhatura or Bhatoora or Bhature or batura as we call these deep-fried pooris are typically made with all-purpose flour fermented with curds and baking powder.
 This dough calls for about 3 to 4 hours of resting.